conechmuadong/2324-Spring-INT3402-Compiler/Assignment1/README.md

 ## Introduction

-A simple, built-from-scratch and a C/C++ FLEX-generated scanner in the UPL programming language compiler with the following rules of syntax:
+A simple, built-from-scratch scanner and a C/C++ FLEX-generated scanner in the UPL programming language are built with the following rules of syntax:
 - `begin`, `end`, `if`, `else`, `then`, `do`, `while`, `print`, `int`, `bool` are keywords.
 - There are 3 commparison operations: greater than `>`, greater than or equal `>=`, equal `==`.
 - A variable name must start with a letter, any numbers included must be at the end.
 Example: `a1`, `c33`, `de114` are correct variable names.